These 15 Amazing Artists Will Keep Your House Queer AF

-Men like Andy Warhol, David Hockney and Keith Haring get brought up so often in discussions of gay artists that they overshadow others who have profoundly shaped modern art as well.
+Men like Andy Warhol, David Hockney and Keith Haring get brought up so often in discussions of gay painters that they overshadow others who have profoundly shaped modern art as well.
 Here we highlight 15 gay painters who equally deserve recognition, and we’ve also provided info on where to see their work, plus links to where you can read more about each one’s gay identity and its impact upon their work.

 Slimming the list down to just 15 gay painters wasn’t easy.
 The world of visual art is vast, featuring videographers, photographers, installation artists and sculptors.
 So we stuck with painters as a way to narrow our scope.

-But even with that narrowed scope, it can be tough to identify gay artists.
+But even with that narrowed scope, it can be tough to identify gay painters and artists.
 Some keep their sexual identities private rather than risk pigeonholing themselves as “a gay artist.”
 Other artists, like Jasper Johns and Robert Rauschenberg (who had a six-year relationship together), have been posthumously closeted by galleries — and even their own dealers — in hopes of attracting potential big buyers.
 Even in the supposedly liberal art world, homophobia still rears its ugly head.

 And while many people consider artists like Michelangelo and Caravaggio to be gay, homosexuality didn’t exist as a distinct sexual identity during their lifetimes, making us hesitant to label them as such even though they both undoubtedly desired men.

 In the interest of education, we’ve excluded some bigger name artists who have gotten plenty of press, a few of which we’ve listed above and others, like illustrator J.C.
 Leyendecker, who we’ve mentioned before.

 1. Francis Bacon (1909 – 1992)